YosefLab/Compass/docs/_sources/Tutorial.rst.txt

                   [--penalty-diffusion MODE] [--no-reactions] [--no-metabolites]

 See our instructions
-:doc:`here </Compass-Advanced-Usage-Tutorial>`
+:doc:`here </Compass-Settings>`
-for an in depth tutorial on using Compass’s advanced settings
+for an in depth tutorial on using Compass’s settings

 Postprocessing
 --------------